 Fix Drift on Nintendo Switch Pro Controller: One of the toughest issues with a controller is drift, especially when using a Nintendo Switch Pro controller.
-At first glance, the gradual unaided movement might not seem like much, but it can gradually ruin games with pointless motions.
+At first glance, the gradual, unaided movement might not seem like much, but it can gradually ruin games with pointless motions.
 The issue may worsen over time as the drift progressively picks up strength to the point where it becomes impossible to ignore.

 Self-repairing the joystick drift sounds difficult, especially if you have no experience with controller maintenance.
 Fortunately, there are still solutions available to you for fixing your Pro controller.
 You may successfully cure your drift issue and get your joysticks to function properly by considering your options.

-Fix Drift on Nintendo Switch Pro Controller
+Fix Drift on the Nintendo Switch Pro Controller

 - Update your controllers

 - Take apart the controller and repair it yourself

 - Calibrate your control sticks in the Settings menu

 Update your controllers